Access Control for Tickets issued by Any Ticketing Platform

 If your ticket IDs have no pattern, you can still use this feature for stopping the use of duplicate tickets.

 Can Pattern Validation also be used with a Partial Database?

 Yes.
 This is common when ticket sales continue through the start of the event.
 The latest database available before the event starts is uploaded to the codeREADr servers and scans are first validated against that database.
-Then, pattern validation is used for the tickets sold after the upload.
-Generally the ‘Response’ text or HTML entered in the pattern validation’s form field should indicate to the app-user that the ticket ID was issued at the event – or similar text so they may look a bit closer at the ticket.
+Pattern validation automatically is used for the tickets sold after the upload.
+Generally, the ‘Response’ text or HTML entered in the pattern validation’s form field should indicate to the app-user that the ticket ID was issued at the event – or similar text so they may look a bit closer at the ticket.

 Are Database Validated and Pattern Validated Scans Synced to All Devices?